BPI is registered as an Oregon Benefit Company as of March 29, 2018.

 Volunteer and Pro-Bono Work

 Starting in 2017, BPI committed to donate at least 5% of our consulting service and expertise time (pro bono) to nonprofit organizations.
-We achieved that goal by donating 144 hours to nonprofits (7.2%)
+In 2019, we achieved that goal by donating 83 hours to nonprofits (4.1% of 2000 typical working hours).

 - The volunteer hours consisted of our work through LeanPortland.com, another Oregon Benefit company.
 Specifically, BPI supported the following nonprofit organizations: